5t111111/fresh-session/README.md

 the methods described above.
 In other words:

 - When using `set`, type parameters are not necessary
-- When using get, provide parameters that match the type of data being retrieved
+- When using `get`, provide parameters that match the type of data being retrieved

 However, this alone may not allow TypeScript to infer types as expected.
 For example, this could happen when the type being saved or retrieved is constrained